A Product of William S. Hein & Co., Inc.

 How is ScholarRank determined?

-ScholarRank is an overall ranking based on the calculation of five HeinOnline ScholarCheck metrics.
-The Z-score for each of the five metrics is taken and then averaged; the final average is entered into standard competition ranking to produce the overall ScholarRank for each author.
-The raw data and final ranking are regularly updated on a monthly basis and can be found on the HeinOnline author’s profile page.
+ScholarRank is determined by the calculation of HeinOnline ScholarCheck metrics, h5-index, and h-index.
+The Z-score for each of the five metrics is taken and then averaged; the final average is entered into the standard competition ranking to produce the overall ScholarRank for each author.
+The raw data and final ranking are regularly updated every month and can be found on the HeinOnline author’s profile page.

 How We Calculate ScholarRank

-First, the raw data is gathered for each of the five metrics.
-The five metrics are:
+irst, the raw data is gathered for each of the five metrics.
+These metrics are:

 • Cited by Articles (0-5 Years)